FrankHB/pl-docs/en-US/calling-for-language-features.md

 	* Although in theory GC is not necessarily inconsistent with these requirements, it is already quite hard to implement.
 With limited memory resources, this is even harder.
 * Some languages with need of "system programming" like C, C++ and Rust avoid GC by default.
 	* In particular, (general-purposed) GC violates [zero overhead](https://webstore.iec.ch/preview/info_isoiec18015{ed1.0}en.pdf) principle in C++, and similarly, [zero overhead abstraction](https://blog.rust-lang.org/2015/05/11/traits.html) in Rust.
+* By relying on more assumptions of the underlying implementation, a so-called [conservative GC](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Precise_vs._conservative_and_internal_pointers) can perform better than a so-called precise GC, at the cost of less portability.
+	* In particular, a conservation GC can sometimes [perform better with the knowledge of the underlying layout of the activation records](https://github.com/justinethier/cyclone/raw/master/docs/research-papers/CheneyMTA.pdf).
+	* This strategy in practice may incur higher risks on portability in the evolution towards optimal resource management implementations because less fallbacks can be easily integrated back into the language designs without clashes.

 Note the discouragement of GC does not cover the following facilities.